fortran-lang/stdlib/doc/specs/stdlib_linked_list.md

 #### Result value

-The result is the number of items currently contained in the list.
+The result is an integer scalar, equal to the number of items currently contained in the list.

 #### Example